 Clean your lists

-A double opt in (one where the recipient has to confirm they chose to be added to a list) will help to filter out fake signup forms and misspelt email addresses.
+A double opt-in (one where the recipient has to confirm they chose to be added to a list) will help to filter out fake signup forms and misspelled email addresses.
+Simply put, a customer receives a confirmation email first before they can start receiving more emails.

 A purchased email list is always a bad idea.
 You have no idea if the recipients are interested in your product or service, so your emails get into the spam folder.
 There’s also a chance that your new email list is full of broken addresses.

-Do yourself a favour; gather your marketing data correctly.
-Give yourself the best chance of a healthy email list and just as healthy returns by using a double opt in option.
+Do yourself a favor; gather your marketing data correctly.
+Give yourself the best chance of a healthy email list and just as healthy returns by using a double opt-in option.

 Authenticating your email signature in your email campaign settings is one more technical step to add credibility to your email deliverability.